WEA-PAC recommends pro-education candidates for 2014

 WEA-PAC recommends state and local candidates based on face-to-face interviews and their responses to the WEA-PAC candidate questionnaire.

-The primary election is Aug.
-5 and the general election is Nov.
+The general election is Nov.
 4. Local WEA-PAC members are still working on legislative candidate recommendations.
 Stay tuned — more candidates will be recommended in the coming months.
 Here is a list of the current WEA-PAC-recommended candidates for state office:

 Derek Stanford, D, 1st LD, House Pos.
 1